 A hypothesis article should be a balanced and insightful consideration of a topic with novel hypotheses well presented and supported.
 The article should be prepared as a Research Report but without Methods or Results sections.

 Book reviews should be 750 words or less and without sections.
 Suggestions can be proposed to the Editors-in-Chief.

 Letters to the Editor

-Authors can submit Letters of 1000 words or less concerning prior articles published in Brain Plasticity to the Co-Editors through the Editorial Office.
+Authors can submit comments of 1000 words or less concerning prior articles published in JHD to the Editors-in-Chief through the Editorial Office (email@example.com).

 Commentaries can be around 1000 words with an abstract and no other subdivisions.